usdot-jpo-ode/jpo-cvdp/docs/installation.md

 ## Additional information

 - The PPM uses [RapidJSON](https://github.com/miloyip/rapidjson), but it is a header-only library included in the repository.
+- The PPM uses [spdlog](https://github.com/gabime/spdlog) for logging; it is a header-only library and the headers are included in the repository.
+- The PPM uses [Catch](https://github.com/philsquared/Catch) for unit testing, but it is a header-only library included in the repository.

 # Integrating with the ODE